-Discussion in 'General Writing' started by theincrediblemrc, May 20, 2010.
+Discussion in 'Setting Development' started by theincrediblemrc, May 20, 2010.

 Can someone PLEASE tell me why the trend of writing fiction in the present tense continues to exist?